How to Get Into Yale: Acceptance Rate & Admissions Strategies

 - Do everything you can to “bring your application to life.”
 This means seeking out recommenders who can speak to your passion and help your unique personality and attributes pop off the page.
 Essays will also be key…

 - Make sure to dedicate sufficient time and effort to the supplemental essays and short answers required by Yale.
-In the 2020-21 cycle, they were as follows:
+They are as follows:

 Short Answer Questions